-The eightieth UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, December 12, 2024.
+The eighty-first UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, January 23, 2025.

 References: